 The best Morocco Sahara Trips destinations

-Moreover, you can visit the old Medina to experiencing the narrow streets and discover the traditional life.
-It is also a great chance to visit the square time surrounded by old buildings of the past.
-Besides, the Museum of Morran Judaism is another unique monument in the city that offers an insight into the history, religion, traditions, and daily life of Jews in a Moroccan Civilisation.
-Casablanca offers many sites to explore, but those are the most tourist attractions you can discover.
+You may also explore the ancient Medina to see the narrow alleys and medieval life.
+It is also an excellent opportunity to explore square time, which is surrounded by historic buildings.
+In addition, the Museum of Moroccan Judaism is a one-of-a-kind landmark in the city that provides insight into the history, religion, traditions, and everyday lives of Jews in a Moroccan Civilisation.
+Casablanca has numerous locations to see, however, these are the most popular tourist attractions.

 Morocco Sahara Trips organized tours to Rabat, It is one of the Moroccan imperial cities that is located on the Atlantic coast.
 Rabat became the capital of Morocco after the city of Moulay Ismail, Meknes.
 During the 12th century, Abd al-Mu’ min as the first Almohad ruler, founded Rabat as the military town.
 Rabat takes its name from rabat (Camp of Conquest) that Almohad Sultan established for his army near Salé.
 However, Sultan Yakub el-Mansur moved the capital of the Almohad Empire to Rabat and made it the base for his conquests of Spain and North Africa in the 12th century.